- 1 comment

 Of course we’re talking about the hormone.
 Among other functions it helps loosen your muscles and ligaments to help give birth.
 It’s peak production is in the first trimester to help you “grow” and it is also thought to stimulate labour.
 It can keep being produced up until 5 months post pregnancy – sometimes longer when still feeding.

 It is NOT the source of all pain in your body.
 It is NOT produced indefinitely.
 If you are still producing relaxin you can exercise.
 If you are in discomfort it is your body that is causing the pain and not the relaxin in itself.
 You can seek treatment for any discomfort you may be having at any stage before, during and after pregnancy.
 For more information on the cycle of relaxin during pregnancy click here.

 2. Relaxing Is A Good Thing

 Of course we’re not talking about the hormone.
 Having a child is a gift and a joy.
 But that doesn’t come without an amount of stress.
-Your life will have changed dramatically whether it’s your first or fourth.
+Your life will have changed dramatically whether it’s your first or fourth child.
 Not to mention your hormones.
 As we mentioned above stress is one of the biggest factors in the amount of pain we feel.
 So relax and take some pressure off yourself and don’t expect too much.

-We fully understand that is easy to say and harder to do but just take any opportunity you have, no matter how fleeting, to put your feet up, have a cup of tea, read a book, catch up on some sleep when the baby is sleeping – anything that you enjoy doing and find relaxing.
+We fully understand that is easy to say and harder to do but take any opportunity you have, no matter how fleeting, to put your feet up, have a cup of tea, read a book, catch up on some sleep when the baby is sleeping or anything that you enjoy doing and find relaxing.
 If you’re more relaxed you’ll be in a better position to look after your children and you will feel less pain.